Silky Gomboy 240 Folding Saw

 Overview

-A good folding saw solves more camp wood problems than people expect, with less drama than an axe.
+A good folding saw solves more camp wood problems than people expect, with less risk than an axe.

-The Gomboy is a pull saw, which means it cuts on the pull stroke and rewards letting the teeth do the work.
+The Gomboy 240 is a pull saw, which means it cuts on the pull stroke and rewards smooth motion instead of force.
 That makes it controlled, clean, and much less dramatic than chopping around camp.

-For small deadfall, pruning-size pieces, and campfire wood prep, a saw is usually quieter and safer than swinging a hatchet near chairs, kids, dogs, coolers, and ankles.
+For small deadfall, pruning-size pieces, and campfire wood prep, a saw is usually quieter and more controlled than swinging a hatchet near chairs, coolers, and ankles.
+The tradeoff is bind: if the cut closes on the blade or you push sideways, a thin pull-saw blade can bend or break.

 It is still a sharp tool.
-Keep it clean, fold it before moving around, and do not force it through dirty wood that is full of grit.
+Keep it clean, fold it before moving around, and avoid dirty roots, grit, nails, wire, and mystery scrap wood.

-Best forSmall firewood, controlled cuts, camp chores, trail clearing where legal, and compact vehicle kits.
+Best forSmall firewood, pruning-style cuts, camp chores, legal trail clearing, and compact vehicle kits.

-Not forSplitting rounds, dirty roots, big logs, or pretending it replaces a full bow saw.
+Not forSplitting rounds, dirty roots, heavy bucking, big logs, or jobs that need a bow saw or chainsaw.

 If I had to choose one camp wood tool first, I would usually pick the saw before the axe.